-On March 1, 2018 Summer Registration Packets will be available at each site for current family enrollment.
-Familes who currently use Viking Discovery Program Care will have one week to register before enrollment is open to the public.
+Summer Registration Packets will be available March 1, 2019 at each site for family enrollment.
+The Summer Care registration deadline is Friday, April 19.
+All children successfully registered prior to April 19 will be guaranteed care.
 Space is limited!
-The Summer Care registration deadline is Friday, April 20.
-Registration packets submitted after April 20 may be turned away based on staffing limitations.
+We'll do our best to accommodate late adds, but registration packets submitted after April 20 may be turned away based on staffing and space limitations.

-Registration is in packet form (ask for the bright yellow envelope).
-These packets will streamline registration from an administrative perspective and provide families everything they need from one source.
-Each family will need one packet.
+Registration is in packet form (ask for the pink packet).
+Packets streamline registration from an administrative perspective and provide families everything they need from one source.
+Each family needs one packet.
 Each packet includes:

 1) Summer Registration Form

 5) DHHS Licensing Brochure Acknowledgement

 7) Request for Immunization Records

 When ALL necessary paperwork is completed and returned in totality your student(s) will be registered for Summer Care!
 If something is missing, your spot is not guaranteed until the missing information is turned in.
 Only take a packet if you are sure you will register for Summer Care.
 Not sure?
 Please take the time to review Summer Care information by reading 1) this website page, 2) the Summer Care FAQs posters at each of the 3 School-year Care sites or 3) our Program Director's Summer Care letter to be sent home with all School District 145 elementary school families.
 If you still have additional questions, our Program Director, Jen Shakespeare, welcomes your phone call!
 Reach her directly at 402-484-1122.